 Explain how the sponsor determined cost estimates.

-An opinion of probable cost (attached) was developed by the consultant team including Anchor QEA (habitat and park amenities), Hanson Professional Services (railroad), and Shannon & Wilson (access road improvements).
+A 60% cost estimate (attached in PRISM) was developed by the consultant team including Anchor QEA (habitat and park amenities), Hanson Professional Services (railroad), and Shannon & Wilson (access road improvements) for the overall larger project.
 Costs were estimated based on project team experience on similar projects and input from material suppliers.
 In addition, a vetted railroad bridge contractor provided input on equipment and material mobilization, staging, and construction sequence.
-Project costs include sales tax, construction management, administration, architectural and engineering costs and allowances for inflation..
+Project costs include mobilization, sales tax, construction management, administration, architectural and engineering costs and allowances for inflation.

-Describe the design or acquisition alternatives considered to achieve the project’s objectives.
+D. Describe the design or acquisition alternatives considered to achieve the project’s objectives.

-During the feasibility study- which included a stakeholder and public process to inform selection of the preferred alternative - seven initial concepts were presented and conceptual alternatives selected for full feasibility evaluation.
+During the feasibility study- which included a stakeholder and public process to inform selection of the preferred alternative - seven initial concepts were presented with three conceptual alternatives selected for full feasibility evaluation.
+Several Evaluation Criteria were considered for the alternatives including fish habitat restoration, coastal processes, public safety, parks and rec benefits, Stakeholder support, BNSF coordination, climate change/sustainability and funding.
 Each alternative entailed replacing the undersized creek mouth culvert with a bridge.
 The alternatives differed in the width of the opening and size of the estuary upstream of the railroad embankment.
-The three widths in the alternatives were 40-ft, 60-ft, and 90-ft creek openings.
+The 3 widths in the alternatives were 40-ft, 60-ft, and 90-ft creek openings.
 The minimum restored width proposed (40 ft) met a minimum hydraulic engineering criterion calculated by the project engineer of the necessary width to transport the sediment loads from the watershed to Puget Sound.
 The restored estuary size of each alternative corresponded with the bridge opening width such that the widest opening was paired with the largest restored estuary.
-An addendum to the report, subsequent to selection of the preferred alternative, was prepared to exhaust alternatives initially discounted in an effort to perform due diligence on a project with a large capital cost.
+An addendum, subsequent to selection of the preferred alternative, was prepared to flesh-out alternatives initially discounted, including an overpass, additional culverts and tunneling options, in an effort to perform due diligence on a project with a large capital cost.
 The outcome still favored the original preferred alternative.

-The alternative with the widest opening/largest estuary was selected as the preferred alternative based on several evaluation criteria, including fish habitat restoration potential, sediment transport, coastal processes, and sustainability.
+The alternative with the widest opening/largest estuary was selected as the preferred alternative.
 The selected alternative provides the maximum restoration of the estuary and associated ecological processes.
 Snohomish County is committed to the extensive restoration proposed for the site in order to contribute to regional recovery efforts.
 The selected alternative was also the one preferred by stakeholders and the community.
-Additional information can be found in the Preliminary Design Report (attached).
+Additional information can be found in the Preliminary Design Report and Addendum (attached in PRISM).

 How have lessons learned from completed projects or monitoring studies informed this project?

-The proposed project implements experience gained through other habitat restoration projects throughout the Puget Sound region.
+The proposed project is strengthened by experience gained through other completed habitat restoration projects throughout the Puget Sound region including the Seahurst Park Ecosystem Restoration, Snohomish Nearshore Restoration, Strawberry Plant Park Restoration, and Eddon Boatyard Park Restoration.
 This experience has informed all aspects of the project, including: successful stakeholder, tribal, landowner (BNSF), and public outreach; scientific studies of juvenile Chinook habitat use and estuary restoration; restoration engineering; and technical specifications and bid document support.
 All of this experience is being applied in an effort to construct a restoration project that provides immediate and long-lasting benefits for juvenile Chinook salmon.
 Additionally, valuable insights on costs and constructability were obtained from working with a rail bridge contractor, and selecting railroad engineering consultants with excellent working relationships with BNSF Railway to help build an effective dialogue with the railroad.

 Describe the long-term stewardship and maintenance obligations for the project or acquired land.